NosibleAI/nosible-email/README.md

 - Fork this expecting maintenance
 - Email us about this repo

 This repo is public solely so email clients can fetch images over HTTPS without authentication.
-That is the entire reason it exists.

 ## License